How Poor UX/UI Is Costing You Customers (And What to Do About It)

 Yeah, that’s a hard pass.

-• Lost Revenue: You need clicks, interactions, and conversions.
+- Lost Revenue: You need clicks, interactions, and conversions.
 But if users can’t figure out your platform, you’ll get nada.
 No one will make that purchase, fill out that form, or complete that appointment booking if the process is frustrating.
 Which means?
 You’re not making money, and that’s something you need to fix.
+This is a clear example of the bad UX impact on conversion rates across your platform.

 Common UX/UI Design Mistakes to Avoid